jvicu2001/r4-RL/README.md

 - X: Rotate camera with car while chasing.
 - C: Toggle distance rays (Buggy)
 - V: Toggle between polygon track drawing or line/debug drawing mode.
+- B: Toggle drawing only the waypoints visible to the ray colliders

 ### Sector-based asset extractor
 On PCSX-Redux, there will be a menu called "Save R4.BIN Files".
 In the Size in sectors field you have to enter the `sectors` number given by the "CdRead Invoked" print in console, and in the Initial sector field you have to enter the `final_sector` number given by the  first "CdPosToInt Invoked" print after the "CdRead" one.
 You can enter a custom filename.